Intercountry Adoptions in Iceland

 The National Commissioner´s decisions are subject to appeal to the Ministry of the Justice.

-An Advance Approval is issued after a thorough examination of the prospective adoptive parents by the relevant local Child Protection Committee.
-The Committee, which is a government agency, has to conclude whether to recommend to the National Commissioner on Adoption to issue an Advance Approval or not.
+An Advance Approval is issued after a thorough examination of the prospective adoptive parents by the relevant local Child Protection Service.
+The Child Protection Service has to conclude whether to recommend to the National Commissioner on Adoption to issue an Advance Approval or not.

 As a general rule all first time adoption applicants have to attend a compulsory parent preparation course before an Advance Approval can be issued.